SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         | elements must be given.
         | The effect of a 'change' action with omitted elements should be the same
         | as if the current values of these elements would have been sent with it.
+        | NOT REALLY PRECISE:
         | The effect of a 'do' action should be the same, as if the omitted elements
         | would be replaced by a default value.
+        | In all other messages, all elements have to be given.

     * - Example
       - ``["struct", {"y":["int"], "x":["enum",{"On":1, "Off":0}]}]``